Hog-CERN/Hog/docs/01-Getting-Started/03-convert-project.md

 In principle you can put your files wherever you feel like but we strongly encourage you to be as methodical as possible.
 We therefore suggest the source files for each library to be contained in a separate folder with the name of the library.

-In the current case this means creating a `lib_<fancy_name>` folder where to store all the source, simulation and contraint files
+In the current case this means creating a `lib_<fancy_name>` folder where to store all the source, simulation and constraint files

 ```bash
   mkdir -p lib_<fancy_name>/source lib_<fancy_name>/simulation lib_<fancy_name>/constraint